 In the winter, during a storm and a blizzard, the temperature reaches 40 ° C minus zero at mid-way of the summit.
 This low temperature also depends on the direction and side of the mountain range.
-The north face is the coldest route of Damavand, and the temperature sometimes reaches minus 50 ° C. The southern route is the second point on which the cold dominates, since it is in the shadows until noon and mid-day.
+The north face is the coldest route of Damavand, and the temperature sometimes reaches minus 50 ° C. The southern route is the second point on which the cold dominates since it is in the shadows until noon and mid-day.
 Therefore, climbing in such a situation requires its own experience and equipment, and climbers who do not consider this simply face the risk of freezing and then amputation of the organs.

-- Storm, fog and wind
+- Storm, fog, and wind

 Damavand volcano pyramid is located in an open space and the storm strikes from every side prevent air humidity flow from the north and west sides.
-As the result, a cloud hat will be formed around the summit.
+As a result, a cloud hat will be formed around the summit.
 In such a situation, snow falls, hail or strong wind blowing is possible.
 These conditions are also dangerous for climbers.
-In the winter, especially on the west side of the mountain, there are lots of storms, winds, fog and the clouds which cause losing he paths.
+In the winter, especially on the west side of the mountain, there are lots of storms, winds, fog and the clouds which cause losing the paths.

-- Landslide, rock and mud slide
+- Landslide, rock and mudslide

-With the onset of summer and snow melting, this risk will be higher than ever, especially in the western route where rocky materials are unstable, and with the slightest pressure there will be a slide.
+With the onset of summer and snow melting, this risk will be higher than ever, especially in the western route where rocky materials are unstable, and with the slightest pressure, there will be a slide.
 In the spring, there is a risk of rock falls in the glaciers.

 - Physical hazards on the summit of Damavand

 Damavand always has its own hazards due to its high altitude for climbers who are not physically ready or don’t have enough experience.
-Developing height related symptoms which usually appear as headaches, nausea, or dizziness are the signs witch should be taken seriously by every climber.
+Developing height related symptoms which usually appear as headaches, nausea, or dizziness are the signs which should be taken seriously by every climber.
 It means, the climber shouldn’t keep up the route and has to go back as soon as possible.